microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 }
 ```

 Try run this concurrent test.
 The assertion will _most likely_ fail.
-The reason we say most likely
+The reason it is not a
-instead of a guaranteed failure is that there are some task interleavings where it passes, and
+guaranteed failure is that there are some task interleavings where it passes, and others where it
-others where it fails with the following exception:
+fails with the following exception:

 ```plain
 Unhandled exception.
 RowAlreadyExistsException: Exception of type 'RowAlreadyExistsException' was thrown.